What makes us special?

-Erin has served as a contributing editor to Alaska Magazine, and as cohost of the Alaska Travelgram Radio Show.
+Erin has served as a contributing editor to Alaska Magazine and cohost of the Alaska Travelgram Radio Show.
 She also serves in a guest host capacity for Outdoor Explorer, heard on KSKA 91.1, and KTVA Channel 11’s Daybreak program.
-Her newest adventure is as editor of a new, global online publication titled Outdoor Families Magazine, dedicated to bringing nature and children together.
+Her newest adventure is tackling the position of managing editor of a global online publication titled Outdoor Families Magazine, dedicated to bringing nature and children together.

-Mariah Brashar was born in Fairbanks, Alaska and grew up in the community of Big Lake.
+Mariah Brashar was born in Fairbanks and grew up in the community of Big Lake.
 She loves hunting, fishing, skiing, and anything she can do with her four dogs.
-After high school she traveled around the United State and the world looking for a place as amazing as home; she didn’t find one.
-Mariah has a journalism background and experience within the radio scene, and will be helping out with AKontheGO’s social media channels.
+After high school she traveled around the United States and world looking for a place as amazing as home; she didn’t find one.
+Mariah has a journalism background and experience within the radio scene, and will be helping out with AKontheGO’s social media channels and event programming.